Skip to main content

 info

-If a zombie identity has been removed from quarantine and remains unused, it will repopulate within the zombie hero card.
+If a zombie identity that was removed from quarantine remains unused, it will repopulate within the zombie hero card.
 If you wanted to prevent that identity from being marked as a zombie in the future, create an exemption.

 Special Considerations